rmaganza/TextMiningBBCBusiness/readme.md

 ## Replicability

-We've tried to ensure replicability of the project but despite setting seeds, various R modeling functions seems to run randomly.
+We've tried to ensure replicability of the project but despite setting seeds, various R modeling functions seem to run randomly.
 We will correct the code if we work it out.